liyun95/milvus-docs/site/en/userGuide/search-query-get/use-partition-key.md

 ### Create Filtering Condition​

 When conducting ANN searches in a collection with the Partition Key feature enabled, you need to include a filtering expression involving the Partition Key in the search request.
-In the filtering expression, you can restrict the Partition Key value within a specific range so that Milvus restricts the search scope within the corresponding partitions.​
+In the filtering expression, you can restrict the Partition Key value within a specific range so that Milvus restricts the search scope within the corresponding partitions.​ For more efficient deletion, it's recommended to include a filter expression specifying a single partition key.
+This limits the delete operation to a specific partition, reducing compaction write amplification and conserving compaction and indexing resources.

 The following examples demonstrate Partition-Key-based filtering based on a specific Partition Key value and a set of Partition Key values.​